cazzoo/CouponManager/docs/i18n-system.md

 4. **Feature-rich**: Supports plural forms, formatting, and other i18next features
 5. **Complete**: All UI elements, including date pickers and notifications, are localized
 6. **Maintainable**: Independent files per language make maintenance easier

-## Adding a New Language

-To add a new language:

-1. Create a new JSON file in `src/locales/[lang_code]/common.json`
-2. Add the language to the supported languages list in `src/i18n.js`
-3. Add the locale to the `localeMap` in components that use date formatting

 ## Additional Resources